Neuropsychological / Psychoeducational Testing & Evaluations, & Psychological Assessment

-There are many different types of evaluations and reasons for having one completed.
+There are many different types of evaluations and reasons for having assessment completed.
 This may feel overwhelming or confusing.
-Our highly experienced team of clinical and neuropsychologists can help to answer your question and come up with a plan that makes sense for you, your child, and family.
-Our specialized team of psychologists view comprehensive evaluations as a therapeutic process that can be used as a way to peel back the layers under the surface of behaviors in order to gain a better understanding of what might be going on in each child’s brain and inner world.
-The information obtained from an evaluation is an amazing opportunity to empower yourself, and your child, with knowledge about your child’s brain, and learning style, as well as a way to gather information to better know how to set your child up for success.
+Our highly experienced clinical psychologists and neuropsychologists can help answer your questions and devise a plan that makes sense for you, your child, and/or your family.
+Our specialized team of psychologists view comprehensive evaluations as a therapeutic process that can be used as a way to peel back the layers and look under the surface of behaviors in order to gain a better understanding of what might be going on in each person’s brain and inner world.
+The information obtained from an evaluation is an amazing opportunity to empower yourself or your child.
+The results obtained from the individualized assessment deepens understanding of relative strengths and areas of challenge or weakness, increases knowledge about learning styles, and provides information and recommendations to better set you or your child up for success.

 Scroll down to learn more or click here to complete our brief intake form.
 This will help us to determine the most effective evaluation for your needs, and get the process started.

-Our highly qualified, strength-based, team believes in the importance of identifying and fully understanding each child’s strength and how to use their strengths to bolster the areas that are more difficult for them.
-Comprehensive evaluations help to identify each child’s strengths, as well as what comes easily to their brain.
-It can help to clarify challenges, or areas that are more difficult for their brain to process and complete.
-We view the evaluation process as a way to identify strategies, tools, games, interventions and ideas to set your child up for success- based on both their strengths and areas of challenge.
+Our highly qualified, strength-based, team believes in the importance of identifying and fully understanding each individual child’s or adult’s strength and how to use those strengths to bolster the areas that are more difficult for them.
+Comprehensive evaluations typically reveal aspects of brain functioning that are doing well and that contribute to optimum learning, behaviors, relationships, and progress toward goals.
+Similarly, this comprehensive assessment can help to clarify challenges, or select areas of functioning that are more difficult for the brain to process and master.
+We view the evaluation process itself- what happens in the testing room- as a way to identify strategies and tools an individual uses to complete tasks.

-We believe in working collaboratively with parents and all professionals in your child’s life in an effort to make the evaluation process as comprehensive and streamlined as possible.
+When assessing children, we believe in working collaboratively with parents and all professionals in your child’s life in an effort to make the evaluation process as comprehensive and streamlined as possible.
 We view you, as the parent, to be the expert on your child!
-We understand that completing an evaluation can feel daunting, we aim to work alongside you, step-by-step as we work through this process together.
+We understand that completing an evaluation can feel daunting, we aim to walk alongside you, step-by-step as we work through this process together.